 Physiotalk have been carrying out research supported by Dr. Cathy Bulley, a Reader at Queen Margaret University, around tweetchats and continuing professional development.
-Our first research project looked at the impact of participating in a #physiotalk tweetchat and was presented at WCPT congress in 2017 and then published in the European Journal of Physiotherapy
+Our first research project looked at the impact of participating in a #physiotalk tweetchat and was presented at WCPT congress in 2017 and then published as an extended abstract in the European Journal of Physiotherapy

 But we know that most of our followers do not actually participate in a tweetchat – in common twitter parlance they ‘lurk’ on the chat.
 So this became the focus of our next research project – looking to see if people who ‘lurk’ gain anything from that type of participation.
-We are presenting Stage 1 of this research at WCPT 2019 and will be presenting Stage 2 (based on interviews with ‘lurkers’) at Physiotherapy UK in November 2019 – so watch this space!
+We are presenting Stage 1 of this research at WCPT 2019 and will be also presenting a flavour of the Stage 2 results at Physiotherapy UK in November 2019 – so watch this space!

 Our presentation is on Monday 13th May at 1.45pm (Geneva time!) and this blog post is timed to go out at as Janet starts speaking, to add to the information that will be presented in an WCPT 2019 platform presentation!